newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-irp.md

 callToActionText: File My IRP
 required: true
 ---
-You need to register your fleet with the International Registration Plan (IRP) to haul loads across state lines.
-Registration is done in the state where your business is based.
+The International Registration Plan (IRP) is a reciprocity agreement between all states in the US and Canada.
+You need to register your fleet with the (IRP) in the state where you formed your business before you can haul loads across state lines.

 ---
 ### Application Requirements
 - Proof of business address, such as bank statements or a certificate of formation
 - USDoT Number
-- Tax ID or SSN
+- `Tax ID|tax-id` or SSN
-- Truck information such as VIN#, fuel type, number of axles, and more
+- Truck information such as the Vehicle Identification Number (VIN#), fuel type, number of axles, and more
 - Mileage traveled in each state for the past year

 >**Once completed, you will have:**